 With that said, let's generate a new, random username.

 Open your instance of Bitwarden.
-The random username option is available in the web vault, browser extension, and desktop application, with mobile to come in a future release.
+The random username option is available in the web vault, browser extension, mobile app, and desktop application.
 If you don't have the desktop app installed, get it from the official Bitwarden download page and install it on your platform of choice (from Linux, macOS, or Windows).

 To generate a random username, open your Bitwarden vault and create a new login entry.
 In the resulting window (Figure A), you should see the Username entry with a circle and arrows icon at the right edge.